plusuncold/longest-word-test/README.md

   - Parsing arguments is not counted
   - Runtime initialization is not counted
   - Time should be measured in MS

-1. Solutions are currently divided into two categories: single-threaded and concurrent.
+Note: Solutions are currently divided into two categories: single-threaded and concurrent.

 ## How to participate